Home » Craft Room » How To Knit: Instruction & Tips » Common Knit Errors: Prevent and Fix

 Common Knit Errors: Prevent and Fix

-This post share some common knit errors and how to prevent them or diagnose and fix them.
+This post shares some common knit errors and how to prevent them or diagnose and fix them.

-In fact, I’m a firm believer that forcing some of these errors makes you a better, more confident, knitter.
+I firmly believe that forcing some of these errors makes you a better, more confident knitter.

 If you are inclined, grab your needles and make an unwanted yarn over to make a hole.
-You can continue to knit so that your hole is several holes back and then fix it or fix it right away.
-What if you bind off before you realize you have an unwanted hole! 😯 Try all three ‘unwanted hole’ scenarios!
+You can continue to knit so that your hole is several holes back and then fix it or immediately.
+What if you bind off before you realize you have an unwanted hole? 😯 Try all three ‘unwanted hole’ scenarios!

 Knit Fabric showing hole in fabric before taking steps to fix this common knit error.